Neehi/udacity-udacicards/README.md

 ## Getting Started

-Step 1: Download the Respository
+### Step 1: Download the Respository
 Either clone, fork or download the repository to a local folder.
-The repository is can be found on GitHub [here](https://github.com/Neehi/UdaciCards).
+The repository can be found on GitHub [here](https://github.com/Neehi/UdaciCards).

-Step 2: Navigate to the Project Folder
+### Step 2: Navigate to the Project Folder
 ```
 $ cd /path/to/repo
 ```

-Step 3: Install Dependencies
+### Step 3: Install Dependencies
 From within the project folder, install all dependencies using NPM.
 ```
 $ npm install
 ```

-Step 4: Start the Server
+### Step 4: Start the Server
 Next, simply start the server using NPM.
 ```
 $ npm start